Salem Human Rights and Relations

 The HRRAC works with individuals and groups to identify and address sources of tension in the community.
 It responds to complaints and works to find peaceful solutions to conflict by addressing issues that affect all sectors of the population.
 In addition, the HRRAC strives to form partnerships and networks on a widespread basis on the state, regional, national and international level.

 The philosophy of the Commission is to solve complaints through conciliation, advocacy, and mediation rather than litigation.
-The goal of the HRRAC is to work with citizens and groups to use education and action to eliminate the causes of discrimination in our community.
+The goal of the HRRAC is to work with individuals and groups to use education and communication to eliminate the causes of discrimination in our community.

 The Mayor/City Manager's Office and the Salem Police Department each have a staff liaison.
 The liaisons provide services to people in Salem with concerns of discrimination in the areas of: race, ethnicity, religion, national origin, sex, age, marital status, disability, familial status, sexual orientation, gender identity, and source of income.